DannyBen/sla/README.md

 --------------------------------------------------

 - Easy to use command line interface
-- Built in caching, to avoid over stressing the server
+- Built in caching, to avoid overtaxing the server
 - Outputs the site tree to screen and log file